A great place to Live, Learn, Work and Play.

 - Students who do not submit the housing application online before the stipulated closing date, will be deemed as opted out from on-campus housing.

 - Should you be successful in securing on-campus housing, you will be placed in one of our 24 Halls of Residences

 based on double occupancy i.e. twin-sharing, where 12 Halls have air conditioned rooms while the remaining 6 Halls do not.
 All rooms have ceiling fans.

-Full-year exchange students, who successfully secured on-campus housing for their first semester, shall not be guaranteed for their second semester.
-Students are
+Full-year exchange students, who successfully secured on-campus housing for their first semester, are

 Room assignment is random and request for

 transfer of Halls shall not be entertained.
 Request for specific room-mates or preferred Halls will not be acceded to.

 - If you have a

 medical condition and/or have specific requests, you will have to submit a

 doctor's letter certifying the condition, which shall be subsequently verified by the NTU Medical Centre.